EssenceOfChaos/essenceofchaos.github.io/README.md

-# :large_orange_diamond: Welcome to my Portfolio :large_orange_diamond:
+# Welcome to my Portfolio :bowtie:

 ## Identicon Generator

 ![Identicon Image](https://i.imgur.com/CFVt84cs.png)

 Written in Elixir and hosted on [bitbucket](https://bitbucket.org/EssenceOfChaos/identicon).
-_Pass in a string and receive an MD5 hashed identicon PNG image_
+Pass in a string and receive an MD5 hashed identicon PNG image.

 ---